 Limit: 60 students per group pending Instructor availability

 This program begins with a 45 minute introduction to raptors, migration and Sanctuary history and then a live raptor presentation.
 Explore Appalachian flora and fauna as your group hikes to one of the Sanctuary's Lookouts where students will learn more about the amazing Kittatinny Ridge and local viewshed.

 The Acorn Project

 Time: Weekdays; 2 hours

-Limit: Up to 2nd grade.
+Limit: Kindergarten to 2nd grade.
 Group size is a minimum of 10 and maximum of 20 students.

 Students spend approximately 30 minutes learning about the Appalachian forest and are introduced to a live raptor.
 Then, students head outside to explore the forest and learn more about nature.
-Topics discussed may include layers of the forest, looking at leaves and using the senses.
-Teachers are encouraged to bring along a snack for young students.
+Topics discussed include layers of the forest, looking at leaves and using the senses.
+Teachers are encouraged to bring along a snack for students.

 You may choose to lead your own group without the help of sanctuary Educators.
 Please review our Guiding Your Own Group Guide before your visit for registration procedures and pointers on preparing for your trip.